GhostWriters/DockSTARTer/docs/apps/mariadb.md

 The GIT Repository for MariaDB is located at [https://github.com/linuxserver/docker-mariadb](https://github.com/linuxserver/docker-mariadb).

 For security purposes you need to set a root password after adding the container.
 You can do this my editing the `.env` file located at `~/.docker/compose/.env`.
 Look for this line `MARIADB_MYSQL_ROOT_PASSWORD`.
 However, while documenting usage of this app we noticed that if you set a password in `MARIADB_MYSQL_ROOT_PASSWORD` and `PHPMYADMIN_PMA_PASSWORD` after running `ds -c up` the variable `PHPMYADMIN_PMA_PASSWORD` does not update the necessary files inside the `phpmyadmin` container.

-Our recommendation is to follow these steps:
+Our recommendation to avoid headaches is to follow these steps:

 1. From your terminal run `ds -a phpmyadmin && ds -a mariadb`
 2. Open your `.env` file and paste your password to `MARIADB_MYSQL_ROOT_PASSWORD` and `PHPMYADMIN_PMA_PASSWORD`.
 Save the file.